Tree Care Services

 We can advise on site placement and plant both bare root and potted fruit trees/vines.

-*Services are limited to trees under 25 feet.
-Beyond this height, our specialist will have to make an assessment of whether the tree can be safely accessed with City Fruit’s equipment.
+*Services are limited to trees under 20 feet or so.
+Beyond this height, our specialists will have to make an assessment of whether the tree can be safely accessed and pruned with City Fruit’s equipment.

 Fruit Tree Care Gift Card